Martin010/OUAT-life/Documents/Android-and-Windows-Automation.md

 </br>

-## Installing a file in Android devices from Windows
+## Installing an application on Android devices from Windows

 ### Step by step with shell